Sinful Creatures in Need of a Good God

 April 2025

-One of, if not the greatest Christian is the Apostle Paul of whom said, “I do not do the good I want to do, but the evil I do not want to do – this I keep on doing” (Romans 7: 19)
+One of the greatest Christians, perhaps the greatest, is the Apostle Paul, who said, “I do not do the good I want to do, but the evil I do not want to do—this I keep on doing” (Romans 7:19).

-Without the Holy Spirit, human beings cannot know God nor have a relationship with Him.
-Jesus tells the Apostles in John 14 that after He goes back to the Father, the Holy Spirit will be their companion, He will be in them and with them.
-It is because of God’s Spirit that a believer begins to transform, exhibiting Holy Spirit’s attributes of “love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control” unlike the sinful attributes of “sexual immorality, impurity and debauchery; idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissentions, factions, and envy; drunkenness, orgies, and the like” (Galatians 5:19-21).
+Without the Holy Spirit, people cannot truly know God or have a relationship with Him.
+In John 14, Jesus tells the Apostles that after He returns to the Father, the Holy Spirit will be their constant companion, dwelling in and with them.
+Through God’s Spirit, believers begin to change, showing qualities like love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control, in contrast to the sinful traits of sexual immorality, impurity, debauchery, idolatry, witchcraft, hatred, discord, jealousy, outbursts of anger, selfish ambition, divisions, envy, drunkenness, wild parties, and similar behaviors (Galatians 5:19-21).

-The common worldview screaming the loudest in society is how good and powerful we are without God; this feeds into Satan’s plan to deceive humans and harkens back to the Garden.
-Jesus calls out the devil for what he is, a “deceiver”, “enemy” (Matt 13:39); “liar” (John 8:44); “murderer” (John 8:44); “evil one” (Matt 13:38); and “prince of this world” (John 12:31; 14:30).
-When Adam and Eve disobeyed God and brought sin into the world, humanity was depleted of grace that can only be restored through the Father.
-A 13th century theologian, Thomas Aquinas points out that in the Garden, Adam and Eve had “original justice” which is a perfect justice that was taken away the moment they took from the tree of knowledge.
-In an act of autonomy, they believed and reasoned ingesting the fruit would somehow internalize this knowledge when in actuality took grace away (Stillwaggon, 2014, pp. 67).
+One of the loudest messages in today’s world is the idea that we can be good and powerful without God, a belief that plays right into Satan’s plan to deceive humanity and echoes back to the Garden of Eden.
+Jesus described the devil as a “deceiver,” “enemy” (Matt 13:39), “liar” (John 8:44), “murderer” (John 8:44), “evil one” (Matt 13:38), and “prince of this world” (John 12:31; 14:30).
+When Adam and Eve disobeyed God and brought sin into the world, humanity lost the grace that only the Father can restore.
+Theologian Thomas Aquinas noted that in the Garden, they possessed “original justice,” a perfect state taken from them the moment they ate from the tree of knowledge.
+Believing they could gain wisdom by eating the fruit, they instead lost the grace that had been theirs (Stillwaggon).

 God’s Covenants

-In Exodus, God gave the Law to the Israelites and instructed them to cleanse themselves of sin every year through animal sacrifice.
-This is a picture of a future time when Messiah will become a sacrifice once and for all, lifting the curse for all who believe in Him for “the wages of sin is death” (Romans 6:23).
-Jesus is known as the New Covenant and it requires faith for Jesus is the only way back into harmony with the Father “I am the truth, the life and the way, no one comes to the Father except through Me” (John 14:6).
-The Old Testament tells of God’s promises to the Nation of Israel through the Abrahamic, Noahic, Mosaic, and Davidic covenants.
-The Mosaic Covenant introduced the 10 Commandments to the Israelites on Mt.
+In Exodus, God gave the Law to the Israelites and told them to cleanse themselves from sin each year through animal sacrifice.
+This foreshadowed a future time when the Messiah would be the ultimate sacrifice, breaking the curse for all who believe.
+Jesus is called the New Covenant, which requires faith, as He is the only way back into harmony with the Father: “I am the way, the truth, and the life.
+No one comes to the Father except through Me” (John 14:6).
+The Old Testament speaks of God’s promises to Israel through the Abrahamic, Noahic, Mosaic, and Davidic covenants.
+The Mosaic Covenant brought the Ten Commandments to the Israelites on Mt.
 Sinai.
-The Law was never meant to save, but rather show humanity it’s sin and need of a Savior.
-The Israelites were instructed to conduct animal sacrifices as part of being cleansed for their sin, this painted a picture of the coming Messiah when Jesus’ blood would cleanse the sins of the world once and for all.
+The Law was never meant to save but to reveal humanity’s sin and need for a Savior.
+Animal sacrifices were commanded as part of cleansing from sin, pointing to the coming Messiah whose blood would cleanse the world’s sins once and for all.

 Spiritual Disciplines

-Jesus went off into nature to pray to the Father.
-This is an example of how believers can find meditation and solitude more fruitful when done in nature, away from worldly things and it’s noise.
-It can be through contemplation and evaluation that a believer can examine true motives and desires, being formed as the Holy Spirit imprints His attributes triggering a response in the believer to live out the spiritual disciplines (Strobel, 2013).
-Spiritual disciplines include praying, mediation on the Word, read and study Scripture, memorize Scripture, fasting, and serving others; this results in a changed life drawing one closer to being more like Christ.
-Posturing oneself through scripture study, meditation, prayer, and contemplation invites the Spirit to engage in changing one’s mind and heart.
-The Spirit validates and motivates the believer to repentance, obedience, and self-reflection when the believer invites His glory through engaging in disciplines, not as good works, but rather in faith.
-Dallas Willard, as cited in Vos (2012) says “prayer has a ‘spiritually strengthening effect’ on every aspect of our personality.
+Jesus often withdrew into nature to pray to the Father, showing how believers can find meditation and solitude more meaningful when away from the noise and distractions of the world.
+Through quiet contemplation and self-evaluation, a believer can reflect on true motives and desires, allowing the Holy Spirit to shape their character and inspire them to live out spiritual disciplines (Strobel).
+These disciplines include prayer, meditating on the Word, reading and studying Scripture, memorizing Scripture, fasting, and serving others, all of which draw a person closer to becoming more like Christ.
+Immersing oneself in Scripture, prayer, meditation, and reflection opens the heart and mind for the Spirit to work, leading to repentance, obedience, and self-awareness—not as acts of good works, but in faith.
+As Dallas Willard notes, “prayer has a ‘spiritually strengthening effect’ on every aspect of our personality.
 It builds our faith and confidence in God.
-To be done well, prayer will almost certainly be linked with other disciplines…” (Vos, 2012, pp. 104).
+To be done well, prayer will almost certainly be linked with other disciplines…” (Vos).

 Character Formation in Daily Life

-Always remaining in the Word through study and application remains evident in my life when proper contextualization and interpretation is undertaken.
-Rather than live in isolation, or hide one’s faith, it is freeing living outwardly, as Matthew puts it, “Neither do people light a lamp and put it under a bowl, instead they put it on its stand, and it gives light to everyone in the house” (Matthew 5:15).
-Unafraid driven by true desire to live one’s faith in a forsaken world, leads to experiencing true joy.
+Staying grounded in the Word through study and application becomes clear in my life when I approach it with proper context and understanding.
+Instead of living in isolation or hiding one’s faith, there’s freedom in living it openly, just as Matthew says, “Neither do people light a lamp and put it under a bowl; instead they put it on its stand, and it gives light to everyone in the house” (Matthew 5:15).
+Being unafraid and driven by a genuine desire to live out faith in a broken world leads to experiencing real joy.

 References: